Article: How to Find a Reputable Weimaraner Breeder by Just Weimaraners

 Q> How many litters a year do they breed?
 If this is their first litter, have they had the help and advice of experienced breeders?

 A> Roxie had her fist litter in 2010 under Liz Fairlee of Fairhaven Weimaraners.
 I was on hand during the whelping of this litter and throughout their growing process.
 The “First” litter was whelped by me and Liz in 2012 and raised by me in my home.
 The “Second” litter was whelped by me alone in 2013.
-I hope to have another litter in 2021.
+I hope to have another litter in 2021 if not sooner.

 Q> Will the breeder assist you with puppy rearing, behavior problems, health and vaccine questions, location of good puppy and obedience classes, help with activities in which you may become interested (personal hunting, field trials, hunting tests, tracking, agility, etc.)?

 A> ABSOLUTELY!
 I will be there to help you in any way you need.
 I am only a phone call or email away.
 I encourage regular communication with all of my puppy people and hope that I will hear from you often with stories and photos of your new puppy.
 I also want to hear about any problems you may be having so I can help you through it.

 Q> Are you purchasing this dog as a pet?
 Does the breeder encourage or even require spaying/neutering with explanations of the health benefits for your dog?